 In the lossy image compression method does not decompress digital data back to 100% of the original.
 It means that when you use lossy compression, your image will lose some pixels and therefore some quality.

-SEO is all about finding a good compromises but when it comes to images compression we can trick the human eyes and that’s why you should prioritize compression over quality.
+SEO is all about finding a good compromise, BUT when it comes to image compression we can trick the human eyes and that’s why you should prioritize compression over quality.
 To some extent of course.

-You can compress your images with many softwares (GIMP, Photoshop, Illustrator, etc) or online compression services such as Image Optim.
+You can compress your images with software (GIMP, Photoshop, Illustrator, etc) or online compression services such as Image Optim.

-If you are using WordPress, I recommend you to use Imagify because:
+If you are using WordPress, I recommend you to use ShortPixel because:

-If you don’t like Imagify, Smush is an excellent alternative for images compression and optimization on WordPress.
+If you don’t like ShortPixel, Imagify, Smush are also excellent alternatives for image compression and optimization on WordPress.

-A sitemap is a XML file where you provide information about the pages, videos, and images on your site, and the relationships between them.
+A sitemap is an XML file where you provide information about the pages, videos, and images on your site, and the relationships between them.
 It helps Search Engines crawl your website.

 You can use a separate sitemap to list images, or you can add image information to an existing sitemap.
 This example shows a sitemap entry for the page http://imagesitemap.com/page.html, which contains three images.

-All the major SEO Plugins available on WordPress have an images sitemaps creation function.
-I recommend to use SEOPress over Yoast and RankMath.
+All the major SEO Plugins available on WordPress have an images sitemaps creation feature.
+I recommend using SEOPress over Yoast and RankMath.

 I have been working daily on Images SEO over the last 10 months and if I had just one additional comment to make it would be: the future of the web is visual.
 You should really pay attention to image SEO because the return on investment on image SEO actions is crazy good.